 Greater New Orleans Water Collaborative is proud to announce our 2016 Lunch & Learn Series!
 These professional development opportunities will deepen your knowledge of green infrastructure technology and techniques, challenge your creativity, and may hold the key to your next project.

 Presented by GNO Water Collaborative, Dana Brown Associates and the City of New Orleans, the series takes place at the Regional Planning Commission, 10 Veterans Boulevard.
 Each one hour course includes lunch.
 Best off all, they are free … but you must register here.
-Don’t wait, our first class (on pervious paver systems) is March 15.

 Today we begin an occasional series of posts from a panel of experts who serve on our Builders and Designers Working Group in which they address common questions integrated water management in New Orleans.
 To submit a question, use our Ask a Pro form.
 We being, fittingly enough, with the question of mosquitoes: Will changing the way we “live with water” mean learning to live with more of these pests?
 Or can new, greener approaches to water management actually help control these pests?
 Read on …